Quaker Meetings + Meeting Records

 - How to Deposit Meeting Records

 A few Yearly Meetings have developed guidelines for the maintenance and preservation of monthly meeting and committee records.
 Clerks and recorders are encouraged to consult these guidelines, even if their own Yearly Meeting has not developed specific instructions.
-A couple relevant, although somewhat dated, resources include the Records Committee of Baltimore Yearly Meeting's Handbook on Records: their Creation, Maintenance, and Preservation in the Meeting (1989), and Thomas C. Hill's survey of historical and current Discipline Provisions Regarding Records (1998, 2003).
+A couple relevant, although somewhat dated, resources include the Records Committee of Baltimore Yearly Meeting's Handbook on Records: their Creation, Maintenance, and Preservation in the Meeting (1989), and Thomas C. Hill's survey of historical and current Discipline Provisions Regarding Records [PDF] (1998, 2003).

 - Meeting Records Online